personaelabs/old-website/content/posts/sbctaz.md

 ## PSE's 10x better version: TAZ

-The SBC heyanon experiments were hacked together 1-2 days before SBC, so some sacrifices were made for ease of implementation and usage.
+The SBC heyanon experiments were hacked together quickly before SBC, so some sacrifices were made for ease of implementation and usage.
 One major shortcoming was that all private keys were generated prior to the event by me.
 This meant the UX was super smooth for users as they didn't have to register a new pair the first time they used the app, but it technically gave me the power to impersonate any role.
 To maintain integrity of the feed, I ended up not posting anything except a shoutout to PSE for building Semaphore.
 Another major shortcoming was that groups were stored in a standard centralized database.
 This meant I could technically revoke or block certain public keys without users knowing!

 Unbeknownst to me, PSE had been hacking on a more secure and better designed version of in-person groups for Devcon, which they've termed the [Temporary Anonymous Zone](https://taz.appliedzkp.org/) (TAZ).
 Instead of handing out private keys directly, they hand out single-use invite links.
 When a user signs up, TAZ randomly generates a private key for them and stores it in the browser's localStorage, meaning TAZ never interacts with it.
 They also maintain the group in a public Semaphore smart contract, which prevents any malicious tampering from occurring.
 Classic PSE, 10 steps ahead!